What are ISAs?

 Cash ISAs

-Unfortunately, interest rates on easy-access cash ISAs tend to be fairly low at the moment, the highest on offer is 2.55% according to Money Saving Expert.
-You might find other types of savings accounts offer higher interest rates.
+Unfortunately, interest rates on cash ISAs can be fairly low, so you might find other types of savings accounts offer higher interest rates.

 Stocks and shares ISAs